-0.5 unit An introduction to the central concepts and ideas which shape our political world.
+An introduction to the central concepts and ideas which shape our political world.
 It explores the design of political systems and the roles of institutions (executive, legislative, and judicial) that organize political life and the powers of Presidents and Prime Ministers.
-Note: Students who have received credit for POLS 1100 may not take this course for
+Note: Students who have received credit for POLS 1100 may not take this course for credit.
+(Also listed under Public Policy Studies)

 State, Democracy and Change in the Global Era 0.5 unit An introduction to the state, democracy and change in a global era.
 The course explores the social and political influences on the governing process, including political parties, political culture and electoral systems.
 In addition, the phenomenon of globalization and its impact on the sovereignty of individual states are considered.
 Note: Students who have received credit for POLS 1100 may not take this course for credit.
-(Also listed under Public Policy
+(Also listed under Public Policy Studies)